wwn/tubefy/README.md

 # tubefy - YouTube to Discord Notifier

 tubefy is a lightweight Quarkus-based service that monitors YouTube channels for new uploads and automatically announces them to Discord via webhooks.
+The idea was doing a favor for my son.
+(Forgive me: I couldn't prevent him from YT)

 ## Features